nguyenngockhank/nguyenngockhank.github.io/notes/php/clean/refactor.md

 - `switch` combine with `ternary operator (?)` make logical complexity

 ## Refactor
-- Rename for function & param & variables
+- Rename for function & param & variables for more descriptive
 - Remove var `$number`
-- Use an associative array a.k.a Map a.k.a Dictionary to replace `switch`
+- Use an associative array a.k.a Map a.k.a Dictionary to remove control flow `switch`
 - Apply [early-return](./early-return.html) pattern

 ```php